Rick Famuyiwa: Confirmation (2016)

-Famuyiwa directed Confirmation (2016), an HBO original movie.
+Famuyiwa directed Confirmation (2016), an HBO original film.
 The film starred Kerry Washington as Anita Hill, and depicted the Clarence Thomas Supreme Court nomination, as Hill testified that Clarence Thomas had sexually harassed her.

+Unrealized projects

 The Flash

 In June 2016, Famuyiwa was announced as the director for The Flash after Seth Grahame-Smith dropped from the project.

 In October 2016, Famuyiwa left the project.
 He had been on board since June developing the project, even overseeing the castings of Kiersey Clemons and Billy Crudup in key roles.
 Famuyiwa gave a statement to The Hollywood Reporter on the matter:

 When I was approached by Warner Bros and DC about the possibility of directing The Flash, I was excited about the opportunity to enter this amazing world of characters that I loved growing up, and still do to this day.
 I was also excited to work with Ezra Miller, who is a phenomenal young actor.
 I pitched a version of the film in line with my voice, humor, and heart.
 While it's disappointing that we couldn't come together creatively on the project, I remain grateful for the opportunity.
 I will continue to look for opportunities to tell stories that speak to a fresh generational, topical, and multicultural point of view.
 I wish Warner Brothers, DC, Jon Berg, Geoff Johns, and Ezra Miller all the best as they continue their journey into the speed force.

 He was replaced by Andy Muschietti.
+The film was released in 2023.

+Sadé

+In July 2018, Famuyiwa was announced to produce a film called Sadé, written by Ola Shokunbi and Lindsey Reed Palmer and centered on an African princess.
+The film would be produced by Walt Disney Pictures with Famuyiwa producing under his company Verse.
+However, there have been no updates on the film since.

+Children of Blood and Bone

+In February 2019, Famuyiwa was announced as the director of Children of Blood and Bone at Fox 2000 Pictures.
+The film would be an adaptation of an Afro-fantasy, young adult novel of the same name by Tomi Adeyemi.
+In March 2019, the Walt Disney Company acquired 21st Century Fox, and the project was subsequently transferred to Lucasfilm.
+Wanting to focus on its on intellectual properties, LucasFilm quietly put the project in turnaround and eventually allowed the film rights to lapse.
+In December 2023, it was announced that Paramount Pictures, which had acquired the film rights in January 2022, hired Gina Prince-Bythewood to direct.
+In February 2025, Adeyemi shared via instagram that filming began, and in June 2025, it was announced that filming wrapped.